 Teacher: Brennan Striegel

+Brennan Striegel earned her Bachelor's degree in elementary education from the University of Dayton in 2019.
+In addition, she earned a certificate in dyslexia and reading instruction.
 Miss Striegel began her teaching career in 2019 at Holy Cross as the Fifth Grade teacher.
-In addition to Fifth Grade, she teaches religion to the Third and Fourth grades.
 She attended Holy Cross from Kindergarten through Eighth Grade and is thrilled to be back at Holy Cross where she found her love of learning and her desire to become a teacher.
+Miss Striegel is passionate about creating a classroom environment where students feel safe, supported, challenged, and confident.